mandyWW/robot/README.md

 ## How to build and run the application
 Ensure you have the maven command line tools installed.

-Run `mvn install` to compile the code, run the associated unit tests and create the required binaries.
+Run `mvn clean install` to compile the code, run the associated unit tests and create the required binaries.

 Run the main class `RobotMain`.